apache/incubator-wayang/presto-setup/README.md

 Check that `presto-setup/etc/catalog/memory.properties` is a regular file before starting the container.
 If Docker first created the container while the source file was absent, it may have mounted a directory at the catalog path.
-Recreate the container after checking out the branch:
+Recreate the container after confirming the catalog file is present:

 ```bash
 docker compose -f presto-setup/docker-compose.yml down